mjbp/storm-component-boilerplate/README.md

 Boilerplate.init('.js-boilerplate');
 ```
-aynchronous browser loading (use the .standalone version in the /dist folder)
+aynchronous browser loading (use the .standalone version in the /dist folder) using the global name (Storm + capitalised package name)
 ```
 import Load from 'storm-load';

 Load('{{path}}/storm-component-boilerplate.standalone.js')
     .then(() => {
-        StormComponentBoilerplate.init('.js-component-boilerplate');
+        StormComponentBoilerplate.init('.js-boilerplate');
     });
 ```

-##Options
+## Options
 ```
 {
-    delay: 200,
     callback: null
 }
 ```